matplotlib/mplcairo/README.rst

 - cairo headers and import and dynamic libraries (``cairo.lib`` and ``cairo.dll``) *with FreeType support*.
 Note that this excludes, in particular, the Anaconda and conda-forge builds: they do not include FreeType support.

-One place from where such a build is available is https://github.com/preshing/cairo-windows/releases: download the zip file and unpack it.
+  I am in fact not aware of any such build available online, with the exception of https://github.com/preshing/cairo-windows/releases; however, this specific build appears to `misrender pdfs`.
+Instead, a solution is to get the headers e.g. from a Linux distribution package, the DLL from Christoph Gohlke's cairocffi_ build, and generate the import library oneself using ``dumpbin`` and ``lib``.

 - FreeType headers and import and dynamic libraries (``freetype.lib`` and ``freetype.dll``), which can be retrieved from